Emergent Manifold Separability during Reasoning in Large Language Models: Methods

-\paragraph{Linear Probes} To complement the capacity measure, we employ linear probes trained to separate the same manifolds.
-We utilize two distinct linear classifiers: a Hard-Margin Support Vector Machine (SVM) and Logistic Regression.
-Given that the high-dimensional representations in our analysis are linearly separable, the Hard-Margin SVM serves as a direct geometric probe.
+where $\Pi_{\mathcal{V}}(\mathbf{t})$ is a Euclidean projection of the $\mathbf{t}$ vector to a cone $\mathcal{V}$ of the points $\left\{ y_{i}\mathbf{x}_{i}\right\} _{i=1}^{D}$, with $y_{i}\in\{+1,-1\}$ encoding the binary label of the chosen node.
+In our binary-label setting, $P=2$ denotes the two class manifolds, so we compute the capacity as $\alpha=P/N^*=2/N^*$.
+Because $N^{*}$ is an intrinsic property of the signed point cloud and has no free parameters, no regularization, and no train/test split, this quantity avoids the training-related confounds that can make probes optimistic in high-dimensional spaces.

-Note that the training of the hard-margin SVM yields a maximum margin hyperplane.
-The direction of a normal vector to this hyperplane can be used as a representative direction of the encoding of the truth value of the node in question at that particular time.
-This then allows us to look at whether this direction for a given node is conserved over time, and to look at cosine similarity measures of the direction across nodes (for an accordingly chosen time, which should be node-dependent).
+\paragraph{Linear Probes} To complement the capacity measure, we train two linear classifiers (Hard-Margin SVM and Logistic Regression) on the same activations.
+The hard-margin SVM also yields a maximum-margin hyperplane whose normal direction we use as a representative encoding direction in \cref{sec:directions}.